twada/coverlay.el/README.md

     M-x coverlay-load-file /path/to/lcov-file

-This command is bound to "C-c lf" by default.
+This command is bound to "M-o f" by default.

 And reread current coverage file

     M-x coverlay-reload-file

-This command is bound to "C-c lg" by default.
+This command is bound to "M-o g" by default.

 Coverage information about all files included in the coverage file can be displayed in a list.

     M-x coverlay-display-stats

-This command is bound to "C-c ls" by default.
+This command is bound to "M-o s" by default.

 You can also manually toggle the overlays in the current buffer.

     M-x coverlay-toggle-overlays

-This command is bound to "C-c ll" by default.
+This command is bound to "M-o t" by default.

 ### customization